zacsketches/wrt/README.md

 #WRT54GL
 ####July 2015 - I've been playing with a new [WRT54GL router](http://www.amazon.com/Linksys-WRT54GL-Wireless-G-Broadband-Router/dp/B000BTL0OA/ref=sr_1_1?s=electronics&ie=UTF8&qid=1436047039&sr=1-1&keywords=wrt54gl) for about a month and wanted to go back and make a list of the configuration lessons learned I've tracked down.
 My primary references are this [book](http://www.amazon.com/Linksys-WRT54G-Ultimate-Hacking-Asadoorian/dp/1597491667/ref=sr_1_1?s=books&ie=UTF8&qid=1436045407&sr=1-1&keywords=wrt54g), and the OpenWrt [website](openwrt.org).
 My examples are applicable with Mac OS X on the development machine.

+##A few comments up front
+1. The book is based on an older set of firmware (White Russian 0.8) that used a few deprecated techniques.
+So much of the book is good for getting a general sense of how the router works, but not directly applicable to copy example source code.
+2. The book jumps around from topic to topic a lot in the first 150 pages.
+So I think the section below on the the basics is a much more linear progression through getting a router up and running.

 ##The basics
 1. **Logging in** - The first thing I had to do was configure my computer to log into  the Linksys router.
 The default IP on the router is 192.168.1.1. so I had to give my computer a manual IP on the same subnet.
 I chose 192.168.1.54.
 In the systems preferences panel I selected to use "DHCP with manual IP".
 With that completed just plug into any LAN port on the router and load the router address in a browser to get to the web interface.
 The browser will prompt for username and password.
 Both are set to the default value, `admin`.
 2. **Wireless while connected directly** - Next I wanted to be able to browse the web while I'm working on this so I enabled my wifi card on my host Mac-Mini to link into the home wireless network.
 The problem came up that whenever I was connected to both the WRT via ethernet and the wifi network I couldn't get web traffic to route to the wifi.
 So again, open up network preferences and in the bottom left hit the little gear.
 In there you can "Set Service Order.."
 By dragging the wifi interface higher in the list it pushed traffic toward that interface first.